-Most bladder cancers — about 90 percent — begin in the cells on the surface of the bladder’s inner lining, known as transitional epithelial cells.
-This type of cancer is called transitional cell carcinoma (TCC) or urothelial carcinoma.
-Most TCCs are noninvasive, meaning the cancer stays within the bladder’s inner lining.
+Most bladder cancers — about 90 percent — begin in the cells on the surface of the bladder’s inner lining.
+This type of cancer is called urothelial carcinoma (also called transitional cell carcinoma).
+Most urothelial carcinomas are noninvasive.
+That means the tumor stays within the bladder’s inner lining.